jinshengtang/public/README.md

 Duplicate photos and blurry photos detection are removed because:
 ## not so many photos are blur.
+## no duplicate photos after organization.
-## if a photo was put into 2 different folder, then the 2 copies will be in the same folder (name by the year).
+if a photo was put into 2 different folder, then the 2 copies will be in the same folder (name by the year).
 Since the 2 photos most likely use the same file name, there is no duplication any more.

 # TODOs:
-# Test iphone photos
+# To test iphone photos
-# include video files.
+# To include video files.